virtual-labs/exp-differential-gps-nitk/experiment/experiment-name.md

-## Photogrammetry: RGB data capturing using UAV
+## Georeferencing Aerial Maps Using DGPS